eherrerosj/eherrerosj/README.md

 </div>

 ### About me
-- ⚡️ Building web3 data products at [Electric Capital](https://www.electriccapital.com/team)
+- ⚡️ Building public goods in crypto at [Electric Capital](https://www.electriccapital.com/team)
-- 🌱 Interested in crypto, AI and data stuff
+- 🌱 Interested in crypto, AI, data and SaaS
-- 🤠 Love kitesurfing and programming late at night
+- 🤠 Love mountain-biking, kitesurfing and building late at night
 </body>